Madeleine Fritz: Academic career

 While attending the University of Toronto in 1920, Fritz was the only female graduate student in the geology department.
 Despite this, Fritz mentioned that she felt accepted by those in her class and that no one ever tried to deter her from pursuing her degree in geology.
 She completed her M.A. in 1923 and her Ph.D. in 1926, making her the first woman in Canada to have ever received a Ph.D. within the geology/palaeontology field.

 In 1927, Fritz was hired as an assistant at the Royal Ontario Museum of Palaeontology, which was affiliated with the University of Toronto.
 This position made her the only female geologist in Canada to hold an academic position in the field of geology during the interwar years.

 In 1935, Fritz was hired as an assistant professor in the geology department at the University of Toronto.
 In 1955, Fritz became the curator of the Department of Invertebrate Palaeontology of the Royal Ontario Museum.
 She was the first woman to hold this position.
 In 1956, Fritz became a full professor at the University of Toronto.
-It is important to note that it took over twenty years for her to be promoted from assistant professor to full professor; this demonstrates lateral segregation.
+It took over twenty years for her to be promoted from assistant professor to full professor; this demonstrates lateral segregation.
 She ended up juggling fieldwork, teaching and administrative duties for a good part of her career.
 Fritz officially ended her career with retirement in 1967, but she continued to research human evolution and origin of the Earth for the majority of her life.

 She also took part in a lot of fieldwork over the course of her career which was opposed quite strongly by the Geological Survey of Canada.

 Fritz's career was a reflection of a successful female academic breakthrough in a field mainly dominated by males since it was associated with rugged work like mining and exploration.
 She broke barriers regarding female gender roles of getting married and raising children as a career, and instead pursued her graduate degree.
 Fritz continued these accomplishments through participating in field work and publishing numerous research paper's while actively maintaining her administration and teaching roles.

 She has inspired many students through her work, like Mary Turner.
 It is possible that Fritz may have been trying to encourage her protégées to pursue doctoral studies so that there would be a strong cohort of women trained to replace her prior to her retirement.
 However, some female students may not have wanted to make the personal sacrifices that many of the early women in geology had made in terms of remaining single and focusing solely on their careers.